dotlang/language/README.md

 1. Field names are not mandatory when defining a tuple literal.
 2. `$` prefix is used as an indicator to indicate a tuple literal without type.
 In this case you cannot name fields.
-2. Example 1 defines a named type for a 2-D point and next 3 examples show how to initialise variables of that type.
+2. Example 1 defines a named type for a 2-D point and next 3 examples show how to initialise bindings of that type.
 3. Examples 5 and 6 show how to destruct a tuple and extract it's data.
 4. Example 7 shows how to define a tuple based on another tuple.
 5. Example 8 indicates names should match with the expected type.